Buying Used Espresso Machines & Grinders – Kev’s Guide

 • Baratza Sette

-• Sage Dose Control Pro
+• Sage Dosage Control Pro

-• Sage Smart Coffee mill Pro
+• Sage Smart Grinder Pro

 • Lelit Fred